 As the nation’s leading advocacy voice for municipal stormwater utilities across the country, NACWA is dedicated to protecting water quality; addressing large scale watershed impacts, such as flooding and erosion; and solving related modern-day challenges, such as water quality impairment from stormwater runoff and land-use impacts.

 NACWA supports rational, cost-effective stormwater policies and regulations.
-Its advocacy efforts include ensuring the availability of adequate funding and financing models for municipalities.
-NACWA continues to be the leading advocate for defending and preserving the MEP standard to which all MS4s are held.
+Its advocacy efforts include ensuring the availability of adequate funding and financing models for municipalities, as well as being a leading advocate for defending and preserving the MEP standard to which all MS4s are held.

 Recent developments suggest municipal stormwater permitting will continue to increase in complexity.
 For example: